Writing is a tricky and taxing job.

 An associate at Betsy Amster Literary Enterprises, Mary Cummings has spent all her career (nearly 15 years of it) in children’s literature and publishing.
 Based in Los Angeles, the agency is a full-service agency and Mary has worked with award winning writers, authors and novelists.
 She is up for a challenge and is keen to mentor and guide first time writers for children’s book in fiction and non-fiction.
 She is looking for children’s picture books, poetry, young adult novels, middle grade fiction, multicultural novels, historical novels and novels with a tinge of fantasy, mystery, and humor.
 In non-fiction, she is seeking picture book biographies, and lyrical works covering science, nature, mindfulness, and issues concerning social awareness.
 Her belief is that children’s books need to have a solid story line and a particular zing to it that makes you feel invested in the story and elements.
 Submit your manuscript to Mary on this email address.
 Writers submitting a picture book can paste the entire manuscript in the body of the e-mail.
 Writers of novels, fiction and non-fiction should paste the first three pages of their manuscript in the e-mail.
 Mary will not read attachments so don’t include any.
 For more details about the submission guidelines, check this page.

 4. Amy Stern

 Amy Stern joined the Sheldon Fogelman Agency in 2010 as an agent assistant.
 Having a creative writing degree, Amy understands the creative process involved in writing a book.
 She also mentors writing students which enables her to use the same skills while helping new authors and writers.
-At present Amy is eyeing picture books, middle grade and young adult fiction.
+At present Amy is eyeing children’s picture books, middle grade and young adult fiction.
 Note that she is especially interested in stories exploring underrepresented identities.
 Writers can send their manuscripts to the New York based agency on this email address.
 Before sending the manuscript, read the submission guidelines carefully.